arjunmalik09/interview/care_monitor/README.md

-REQUIREMENTS DESCRIPTION:
+REQUIREMENTS DESCRIPTION
-Task 1: Create a NodeJS (using express) API to consume the payload given below.
+1. Create a NodeJS (using express) API to consume the payload given below.
-Task 2: In the payload process HEART_RATE data separately as per this logic.
+2. In the payload process HEART_RATE data separately as per this logic.
 Aggregate min and max heart rate for every 15 minutes.
 Sample Output:
 {
 	"from_date": "2020-10-06T07:00:00.0Z",